Tie Me Up! Tie Me Down!: Analysis

+Genre

-GenreTie Me Up!
+Tie Me Up!
 Tie Me Down! combines two different film genres: romantic comedy and horror film.
 In spite of some dark elements, it can be described as a romantic comedy, and the director's clearest love story.
 Almodóvar described the film as a "romantic fairy tale".
-Ricky, in his violent courtship of Marina follows, in an exaggerated manner, the path of the romantic film genre like those made popular in the late 1950s by Doris Day with various male film stars: Pillow Talk (1959) with Rock Hudson, Move Over, Darling (1963) with James Garner, and That Touch of Mink (1962) with Cary Grant.Tie Me Up!
+Ricky, in his violent courtship of Marina follows, in an exaggerated manner, the path of the romantic film genre like those made popular in the late 1950s by Doris Day with various male film stars: Pillow Talk (1959) with Rock Hudson, Move Over, Darling (1963) with James Garner, and That Touch of Mink (1962) with Cary Grant.

+Tie Me Up!
 Tie Me Down! is also rooted on the tradition of the horror film genre.
 Marina plays the lead in the horror film The Midnight Phantom, in which she defeats the Phantom's attempt to kill her, overcoming him and thus subverting the horror film tradition of a woman as victim, in a way that parallels Marina's relationship with Ricky.
 While filming The Midnight Phantom, Lola notes that the film they are working on is 'more a love story than a horror story', to which Maximo the director replies, "sometimes they're indistinguishable".
 The Midnight Phantom is not simply a film within the film: just as the girl in The Midnight Phantom defeats the monster, so ultimately Marina will succeed in taming Ricky.
 In a way, Tie Me Up!
 Tie Me Down! is an extension of The Midnight Phantom and both films mix variant versions of Beauty and the Beast that are within the genres of horror and romance.
 Tie Me Up!
 Tie Me Down! also makes reference to two horror films: Invasion of the Body Snatchers (1956) and Night of the Living Dead (1968).
 Máximo has a poster of the former in his editing room, and Marina watches the latter while Ricky is away.

 Music

 The soundtrack was composed by Ennio Morricone in the style of a thriller, and is reminiscent of Bernard Herrmann's score for Alfred Hitchcock's Psycho (1960).
 Almodóvar admired Morricone's soundtracks for westerns, but found the music for Tie Me Up!
-Tie Me Down! conventional and uninspiring, too similar to Morricone's work for the film Frantic, and used only half of Morricone's music.Tie Me Up!
+Tie Me Down! conventional and uninspiring, too similar to Morricone's work for the film Frantic, and used only half of Morricone's music.

+Tie Me Up!
 Tie Me Down! prominently features two songs.
-The film closes with the theme "Resistire" ("I Will Resist") by Dúo Dinámico, a Spanish pop duo from the 1960s, suggesting Marina's happy resistance to Ricky's unconventional courtship.
+The film closes with the theme "Resistiré" ("I Will Resist") by Dúo Dinámico, a Spanish pop duo from the 1960s, suggesting Marina's happy resistance to Ricky's unconventional courtship.
 The wrap party scene breaks the hardship of the kidnapping scene.
 It presents Marina's sister Lola, played by Loles León, singing the bolero "Canción del Alma", a song popularized in Latin America by Alfredo Sadel.